 You can also have a sewage ejector pump in case when your bathroom is close to the level of the sewer line or septic tank, but the wastewater does not flow fast enough by gravity alone.

 A clogged sewer line is not just a nuisance; it creates huge plumbing issues unless treated properly.
 The first warning signs that should red-flag your concerns are slowing down of your drainage system and bubbling sounds coming from your toilet bowl.
 If that is the case, do not postpone and call the sewer lines technicians at Pomona Valley Plumbing Heating & Air Conditioning.
-We are available 24/7.
+We are available for full service.

 Contact us today!